miekg/dreck/README.md

 If `user` is specified dreck will run the command under that user.

-The command executed can not be a script, it must be a real executable.

-Apart from the environment set in the configuration all command well have access to GITHUB_TRIGGER.
+Apart from the environment set in the configuration all command well have access to GITHUB*TRIGGER.
-If the command is given in an issue dreck will set GITHUB_TRIGGER to `issue/NUMBER`, if done for a pull request that value will be `pull/NUMBER`.
+If the command is given in an issue dreck will set GITHUB*TRIGGER to `issue/NUMBER`, if done for a pull request that value will be `pull/NUMBER`.

 If the command is run for a pull request dreck will update the status with 'pending' when the execution is in progress and either 'failed' or 'success' when the execution ends.